minad/paripari/README.md

 ### Prologue

 We specify a preprocessor, language pragmas and the library imports.
-Performance of PariPari depends crucially on the specialisation of `CharParser k a` to `Acceptor ByteString a` and `Reporter ByteString a`.
+Performance of PariPari depends crucially on the specialisation of `Parser k a` to `Acceptor ByteString a` and `Reporter ByteString a`.
 In larger parsers it seems that the GHC specialiser does not kick in.
 As a workaround we use `paripari-specialise-all` as a preprocessor, which generates `SPECIALISE` pragmas from our custom `SPECIALISE_ALL` pragma.